 What credentials must be submitted to properly file an application?

-A completed application packet for first-time freshmen must include an official high school transcript; official standardized test scores (SAT or ACT); two letters of recommendation to include a guidance counselor or teacher; an essay; a copy of your social security card, and the application fee.
+A completed application packet for first-time freshmen must include an official high school transcript; official standardized test scores (SAT or ACT); one letter of recommendation from a guidance counselor or teacher; an essay; a copy of your social security card, and the application fee.
 Transfer students must submit official transcripts from all colleges and universities previously attended; one letter of recommendation; an essay; a copy of your social security card; and the application fee.